![]() |

 As I stood in the crumbling parking lot, the hot concrete warming the metal of my feet, I was sure of it: the Earth had great things ahead of it, even still. (p.28)

-The contrasts between these two moments sets up a question which persists throughout Death of the Author.
-Is Ankara merely a reflection of Zelu's experiences--a tool which Zelu is creating so as to better process her feelings of despair and rejection?
-Alternately, given how Ankara's outlook on her own existence differs so sharply from Zelu's, is the story of Ankara's life something external to the author who created her, with Ankara representing an entity with an existence all its own?
+The contrasts between these moments sets up a question which persists throughout Death of the Author.
+Is Ankara merely a reflection of Zelu's experiences--a character which Zelu is creating so as to better process her feelings of despair and rejection?
+Alternately, given how Ankara's outlook on her own existence differs so sharply from Zelu's, is the story of Ankara's life something external to the author who created her, with Ankara representing an entity which despite being fictional, nevertheless has an existence all its own?

-In effect, is Ankara a fully intelligent sentient being, or is she nothing more than a robot?
+Or, to phrase that question in genre terms, is Ankara a fully intelligent being, or is she nothing more than a robot?

 "This is so weird," she muttered as she watched the steering wheel moving on its own.
 It was the first time she'd ever been in a moving vehicle by herself.
 Nobody was there, but she couldn't shake the feeling that there was a presence; something was in control.
 It was like being driven by a ghost.
 "Or should I say a NoBody," she said to herself, laughing.